One of the top places to visit in Colorado regardless of the season is Steamboat Springs.

 It was started by the Steamboat Springs Winter Sports Club and supported the residents in their efforts to cope with cabin fever during the winter season.

 Today, the carnival draws people together, allowing them to experience a bit of history and tradition.
-The fest usually contains youth outdoor activities, descends over the darkened backside of Howelsen Hill with flares, fireworks, snow sculptures, the soda pop slalom, and horse events.
+The fest usually contains youth outdoor activities, and descends over the darkened backside of Howelsen Hill with flares, fireworks, snow sculptures, the soda pop slalom, and horse events.

 Due to current restrictions, there will be no spectator events this year, but you can still experience the winter magic.
 The event is planned to occur on February 9-13, 2022.